dtp04/B2_USTH_Bachelor-of-Space-Science/README.md

 # B2_USTH_Bachelor-of-Space-Science

-All my reports for practical works, exercises and group projects during my 2nd year at USTH (except the course 'Basic programming', it is from the 1st year).
+All my individual and group reports for practical works, exercises and projects during my 2nd year at USTH.\
+The course 'Basic Programming' is in the 1st year.